andygp503-GigNest/gignest-legal/privacy.md

 **Service Providers.** We engage trusted third-party vendors to operate the Service, including cloud infrastructure providers (for hosting and database storage), RevenueCat (subscription management), Resend (transactional email delivery), and Sentry (crash monitoring).
 Each provider is bound by a data processing agreement and may only use your data to provide services to us.

-**Legal Requirements.** We may disclose your information if required by law, court order, or government authority, or if we believe disclosure is necessary to protect the rights, property, or safety of GigNest, our users, or the public.
+**Legal Requirements.** We may disclose your information if required by law, court order, or government authority, or if we believe disclosure is necessary to protect the rights, property, or safety of Freelance Wallet, our users, or the public.

-**Business Transfers.** If GigNest is acquired, merged, or undergoes a change of control, your information may be transferred as part of that transaction.
+**Business Transfers.** If Freelance Wallet is acquired, merged, or undergoes a change of control, your information may be transferred as part of that transaction.
 We will notify you via email or in-app notice before your data becomes subject to a different privacy policy.

 **With Your Consent.** We may share your information for any other purpose with your explicit prior consent.